What Is a High-Yield Savings Account?

 Despite this difference in APYs, traditional and high-yield savings accounts typically have one big similarity: variable interest rates.
 Financial institutions frequently adjust their interest rates based on the Federal Reserve’s rate moves or as they otherwise disclose, which means the interest rates for both traditional and high-yield savings accounts can change at any time.

-What to Keep in Mind When Opening a High-Yield Savings Account
+What to Consider Before Opening a High-Yield Savings Account

 Many high-yield savings accounts may seem like the perfect fit for your money, but it’s good to assess each option for some key factors before opening an account.